The ideal intersection property for essential groupoid C*-algebras

-Applying Theorem~\ref{thmintro:powers-averaging} to suitable subgroups of the topological full group, we obtain the following result, which is the basis for Theorem~\ref{thmintro:irreducible-inclusion-boundary-action}.
+Applying Theorem~\ref{thmintro:powers-averaging} to suitable subgroups of the topological full group, we obtain many examples of groups of unitaries satisfying the relative Powers averaging property.
 We remark that in view of the degeneration phenomena described in \cite{brixscarparo2019}, it is important to allow for the consideration of proper subgroups of the topological full group. \begin{introcorollary}[See Corollary~\ref{cor:contracting-groups-implies-irreducibility}] Let $\cG$ be an {\'e}tale groupoid with compact Hausdorff space of units.
 Assume that there is a subgroup of the topological full group $G \leq \mathbf{F}(\cG)$ that covers $\cG$ and such that $G \grpaction{} \Gnaught$ is a $G$-boundary.
 Denote by $\pi: G \to \Cstaress(\cG)$ the unitary representation of $G$ in the essential groupoid \Cstar-algebra of $\cG$.
-If $\Cstaress(\cG)$ is simple, then the inclusion $\Cstar_\pi(G) \subseteq \Cstaress(\cG)$ is \Cstar-irreducible. \end{introcorollary}
+If $\Cstaress(\cG)$ is simple, then $\Cstaress(\cG)$ satisfies Powers averaging property relative to $\pi(G)$. \end{introcorollary}